NEARBuilders/NEAR-DAO-Ecoystem/README.md

 ### House of Stake

-- House of Stake is being built by some NEAR OGs and should be ready in a few months for contracts with audit
+- House of Stake is being built by some NEAR OGs and should be ready in a few months for contracts with audit [Governance Proposal](https://gov.near.org/t/near-governance-house-of-stake-proposal-by-gauntlet/39768) by Gauntlet
-- House of Stake Governance Proposal by Gauntlet: https://gov.near.org/t/near-governance-house-of-stake-proposal-by-gauntlet/39768

 ## Deprecated

 ### Frontend

-- AstroDAO.com
+- AstroDAO.com  Front End Repo https://github.com/near-daos/astro-ui
 - Sputnik-fund - also a frontend maintained by LNC Club

 ### Contracts